 Riva Grill is another one of the few South Lake Tahoe restaurants with a view.
 It’s located at the Ski Run Marina, and has a dock overlooking a small beach and the water.
 In warmer months, you can sit out on the deck and really take advantage of the view.
 The bar has great happy hour specials on drinks and appetizers, including their frozen wet woody drinks.
 The menu is a little more expensive than some of the other places on this list, but spending time eating along the water is worth the mini splurge, and you can save a few bucks by coming for lunch.
 It’s definitely one of the best South Lake Tahoe restaurants for special occasions.
 Check out their official site here.

 Best burgers in South Lake Tahoe: California Burger Co.

 This small burger place had a very hipster-y vibe and lots of outdoor seating with live music most nights.
 It was within walking distance of my hotel, so I paid it multiple visits during trips to the area.
 As their name would indicate, they have a range of burgers on their menu.
 I loved the fact that you can swap chicken and veggie patties for any of their burgers.
 My favorite was the caprese burger with its huge hunk of mozzarella cheese.
 They also offer some good salads and a solid happy hour lineup.
-California Burger Co. located right at Heavenly Village, so it’s easy to if you’re staying there.
+California Burger Co. is located right at Heavenly Village, so it’s easy to get to if you’re staying there.
 Check out their website here.